Part 2: Why Mission Matters

-When designed well, it is a perfect “pre-game strategy” or leadership “master plan” to help establish our brand and set targets that motivate us to accomplish great things and navigate challenging times.
+When designed well, it is a perfect leadership “master plan” to help establish our brand and culture, and set targets that motivate us to accomplish great things and navigate challenging times.

 Becoming a Firm of Choice

-Many of our industries have become pretty good at aligning our mission with our clients’ and customers’.
+As an industry, we have become pretty good at aligning our mission with our clients’.